Alcoholic liver disease (ALD)

 - Stop drinking for at least 2 weeks

-- Take abstinence medication such as Disulfiram which triggers unpleasant affects such as nausea and vomiting if you drink
+- Take abstinence medication such as Disulfiram which triggers unpleasant effects such as nausea and vomiting if you drink

-- Make diet changes or start nutritional therapy (many alcoholics have a poor diet and malnourishment heightens the damaging effects of alcohol)
+- Make diatary changes or start nutritional therapy - many alcoholics have a poor diet and malnourishment heightens the damaging effects of alcohol

 Risk factors for alcoholic liver disease

 Most people who abuse alcohol will develop ALD.